ruthkepstein/Recombination_sims/README.md

 Graphs used in the manuscript are in "Plots" for maize and "Plots_rice" for rice.

 Analysis of the correlation between the gene space & recombination rate was done in "gene space sims.R" for both maize & rice.
 Simulations on different selection intensities are locted in "selection intensities".
 This was only done in maize.
+Simulations on the targeted recombination are in "targeted sims" and was also only done in maize.

-If there are any questions, please email rke27@cornell.edu or ns623@cornell.edu.
+If there are any questions, please email Ruth at rke27@cornell.edu or Nikita at ns623@cornell.edu.